parth486/urbana-theme/readme.txt

 == Copyright ==

-Urbana WordPress Theme, (C) 2025 Urbana Designs
-Urbana is distributed under the terms of the GNU GPL.
+Urbana Theme WordPress Theme, (C) 2025 Urbana Designs Urbana Theme is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by